+'''

-recv_multipart (flags=0, copy=True, track=False)
+recv multipart (flags=0, copy=True, track=False)

+'''

-receive a multipart message as a list of bytes or Frame objects
+Receive a multipart message as a list of bytes or Frame objects

-- flags (int, optional) Any supported flag: NOBLOCK.
-If NOBLOCK is set, this method will raise a ZMQError with EAGAIN if a message is not ready.
-If NOBLOCK is not set, then this method will block until a message arrives. - copy (bool, optional) Should the message frame(s) be received in a copying or non-copying manner?
-If False a Frame object is returned for each part, if True a copy of the bytes is made for each frame. - track (bool, optional) Should the message frame(s) be tracked for notification that ZMQ has finished with it? (ignored if copy=True) - Returns msg_parts A list of frames in the multipart message; either Frames or bytes, depending on copy.
+- flags (int, optional) Any valid flags for Socket.recv(). - copy (bool, optional) Should the message frame(s) be received in a copying or non-copying manner?
+If False a Frame object is returned for each part, if True a copy of the bytes is made for each frame. - track (bool, optional) Should the message frame(s) be tracked for notification that ZMQ has finished with it? (ignored if copy=True)

+Returns msg_parts - A list of frames in the multipart message; either Frames or bytes, depending on copy.